Terge3141/WhatsIllustrator/README.md

 The image pool directory should contain *all* images and configured as *imagepooldir* in the config.xml file (parserconfiguration).

+## Emojis
+The emojis are from OpenMoji (https://openmoji.org/) and are under Creative Commons Share Alike License 4.0 [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#).

+## Eclipse
+* Select Workspace WhatsIllustrator (the main directory)
+* File --> Import --> Maven --> Existing Maven Projects
+	* Choose WhatsIllustrator/whatsillustrator

 # Contributions
 Contributions (new features, bug fixes, changes) are very welcome.
 Just send send me the pull requests or patches.
 Also, if you find any bugs let me know.

-## Eclipse
-* Select Workspace WhatsIllustrator (the main directory)
-* File --> Import --> Maven --> Existing Maven Projects
-	* Choose WhatsIllustrator/whatsillustrator